compiling-to-categories/concat/README.md

 Experimenting (again) with constrained categories, as well as Haskell to hardware, automatic differentiation, interval analysis, and other interpretations.
 See the paper [*Compiling to categories*](http://conal.net/papers/compiling-to-categories).

-You will need to have [GraphViz](https://www.graphviz.org/) installed.
+You will need to have [GraphViz](https://www.graphviz.org/) installed, with its `dot` command on your execution path.

 To run miscellaneous examples: